Cheap Valentine’s Day Idea for him

 This post is inspired by my grandparents.
 Whenever we went to visit you would see little love notes that they would leave for each other all over the house. (#relationshipgoals).
-This can be a great practice any time of year for Anniversaries, birthdays, or if you’re relationship just needs a pick me up.
-But Valentine’s Day is an especially great time to do a 14 day love challenge.
+This can be a great practice any time of year for Anniversaries, birthdays, or if your relationship just needs a pick me up.
+But Valentine’s Day is an especially great time to set up 14 days of love letters for that someone special.

 Miss having a February 1st start date?
 It’s not too late!
 Do a shortened version, or start it on Valentine’s Day and do it for the rest of February instead!